 Rainbow in a jar

 Full of goodness, this colourful little salad is practical for packed lunches, too.
-Kids like stacking up layers and can help make the couscous - leave dicing up the veg until they're old enough to handle a sharp knife.
+Kids like stacking up layers - leave dicing up the veg until they're old enough to handle a sharp knife.

 Makes 2 big jars

 ½ green pepper

 1 tbsp extra-virgin olive oil

 white wine vinegar